john-zhang-uoft/LunarSharp/README.md

 A native C# neural network library in progress.

-Latest update: August 14, 2021 - SGD (Nesterov) Momentum optimizer.
+Latest update: August 23, 2021 - Started on a generalized Tensor class and 2D convolution.

 My goal is to create a working high level C# neural network library with basic functionality (for fun)!
 I'm not following any tutorials that provide any code so that I can hone my fundamental neural network knowledge and practice creating a well-structured design.